HINKOKO/shell/permissions/README.md

-Script 13 change the group owner for the file hello as school for owner Script 14 changes the owner to vincent and group owner to staff for all files and directories in pwd Script 15 changes the owner and group owner of _hello tovincent and staff, option -h for symlin
+Script 13 change the group owner for the file hello as school for owner Script 14 changes the owner to vincent and group owner to staff for all files and directories in pwd Script 15 changes the owner and group owner of _hello tovincent and staff, option -h for symlin Script 16 changes the owner of a file only if it is owned by a specified owner